Cocktail Recipes/ New Year's Eve/ Party/ Summer Recipes

 How to substitute: There’s really no good substitute for cachaca since it’s the main ingredient of the drink!
 But, if you don’t have it on hand you can try to substitute it with white rum.
 The drink will taste a little different of course, but if you are serving it to someone who hasn’t drunk true caipirinha before, the chances are they won’t notice the difference.
 Bear also in mind, that the caipirinha with rum is essentially daiquiri with ice..

 I’ve tried side-by-side one drink made with cachaca and the second made with white rum and could taste the difference – it tasted better with cachaca for me, but the difference wasn’t that huge.
-I also served both these drinks to another person and he couldn’t guess which drink was made with cachaca and has said that both taste great.
+I also served both these drinks to another person and he couldn’t guess which drink was made with cachaca and said that both tasted great.

 2. Limes – lime juice is squeezed out of fruit and makes this drink so refreshing.
 Lime zest adds an additional aroma to the drink.